chingu-voyage3/geckos-14/README.md

 Express and MongoDB are popular and well Documented and D3 is powerful data Viz library.

 For unit tests we are using Jest.
 We chose Jest because it is included within the Create-react-app provided by Facebook.
 For CI we are using Travis CI.
-It is used by the Chingu Organisation and is free for opensource
+It is used by the Chingu Organisation and is free for opensource.